Common Challenges LGBTQ+ Youth May Experience At School And How To Help

 • Denied educational resources about safe sex and LGBTQIA+ topics

-Mental health of queer students
+The mental health of queer students today

 What can schools do to support lesbian, gay, trans, and other queer youth?